Austin Boating Accident Lawyers

 - Traveling at excessive speeds

-Depending on the nature of the accident and the speed the boat is traveling, this type of accident can cause devastating or fatal injuries.
+Depending on the nature of the accident and the speed at which the boat is traveling, this type of accident can cause devastating or fatal injuries.

 Jet skis can be more dangerous than boats because they can travel at high speeds and don’t offer the driver much protection in the event of an accident.

-Although jet skis only make up a small percentage of registered recreational vessels, they account for 20% of all reported accidents each year.
+Although these watercraft only make up a small percentage of registered recreational vessels, they account for 20% of all reported accidents each year.

 Although boating is safer than many other recreational activities, there is still a risk of injury and even death.
 In fact, boating-related injuries occur at a rate of 100 per 100,000 registered boats.
 In Texas, that would equate to about 580 injuries per year.